sylvia-nguyen/lunch-and-learn/README.md

 # lunch-and-learn: Meet your best friend the Dev Tools ✨

--We are going to learn about a very important tool called DevTools -Will be applicable to all.
+We are going to learn about a very important tool called DevTools -Will be applicable to all.
 -In order for us to navgiate dev tools, we will have to learn some basic HTML & CSS.
 -story about myself as a designer, visual learner